Optimized Quantum Networks: Memory and entanglement optimization protocols

 \subsubsection{Switch-type construction}

 An alternative solution based also in Bell states is the one shown in Fig. (\ref{fig:Fullconec_picture}.b), closely related to entangled switch constructions \cite{Vardoyan2019,Vardoyan2020,Coopmans2021}.
-This approach, which is optimal (see Appendix \ref{Sec:Appendix2}) for $4-$nodes networks in terms of storage, can be generalized for an arbitrary network of $n$ nodes, with an storage scaling as $ 2(n-1)$.
+This approach, which can be proven to be optimal (see Appendix \ref{Sec:Appendix2}) for $4-$nodes networks in terms of storage, can be generalized for an arbitrary network of $n$ nodes, with an storage scaling of $ 2(n-1)$, that improves the direct Bell-type approach in a factor $n$.

 The construction however requires that one single node stores many of the qubits ($n-1$), and multi-qubit (although local) operations are required in that node to guarantee any request.
 In Appendix \ref{Sec:Appendix2} we provide illustrative details of how each request can be guaranteed.
 The network therefore experiences a strong dependence on that node and the stored qubits are distributed among the network nodes in a much less uniform way than other strategies (and hence more sensitive to losses of certain nodes), specially for large networks.